Whale-flensing process completed by iwi

 The process was performed at Wharekaho Beach after the dead 40-tonne male adult whale was found washed up in Matapaua Bay on October 22.
 DoC communications adviser Abigail Monteith said the flensing had now been completed and the five-day rāhui lifted.

-Ngāti Hei named the whale Puhiwai Rangi, which refers to the name of the whenua adjacent to the place where the deceased whale was found.
+Ngāti Hei named the whale Puhiwai Rangi, which refers to the name of the whenua adjacent to the place where the dead whale was found.

 AdvertisementAdvertise with NZME.